diemildefreude/sepSite/README.md

 # sepSite
-website for artist stephan e perez
+website for artist stephan e perez, online [here](https://selliotp.com).

 My first complete website.
 It's made for me to use, so no cms needed.